-"Flood Insurance Rate Map(FIRM)" means the official map delineating both special flood hazard areas effective December 1978 and the risk premium zones applicable to the City that was prepared by the Federal Insurance Administration for the City or as subsequently revised by the Federal Emergency Management Agency.
+"Flood Insurance Rate Map (FIRM)" means the official map delineating both special flood hazard areas and the risk premium zones applicable to the City that was prepared by the Federal Insurance Administrator for the City or as subsequently revised by the Federal Emergency Management Agency.
 A FIRM that has been made available digitally is called a Digital Flood Insurance Rate Map (DFIRM).